UPDATED: Mar 26, 2020

 So, you were declined for term life insurance.
 It is hard not to take it personally, as it often feels like a slap in the face when you get the dreaded news that you are not worthy of a life insurance policy.
-But fret not my friends, for this does not mean that you are out of options when it comes to securing this all too important protection.
+But fret not my friends, for this does not mean that you are out of options when it comes to securing this all too necessary protection.
 Here are some ways that you can go about finding a policy that will work for you.

 Fix the Problem

 This may sound obvious, but so many people are reluctant to address the issue(s) that got them declined in the first place.
 Don’t let laziness, denial or fear prevent you from confronting the problem.
-There are a myriad of reasons to be declined, and most of them can be remedied in some way.
+There is a myriad of reasons to be declined, and most of them can be remedied in some way.
 Here are some examples of the most common reasons applicants are declined, and how to fix them.

 - Problems with the lab test results: See your doctor ASAP and get recommendations on how to bring your lab test results back to normal.
 It could be a lifestyle choice or some random medication that is throwing your body out of whack.
 Keep copies of your progress so that you can try for policy reconsideration when your labs are back on track.

-- Recent Surgery: Insurance companies want to wait to make sure that you heal up without complications after a surgery.
+- Recent Surgery: Insurance companies want to wait to make sure that you heal up without complications after surgery.
 If you are declined due to a recent surgery, this is likely temporary, and you can apply again in a few months when you have healed up.

 - Driving Record: Slow down, Mario!
 Speeding tickets and other driving violations such as DUIs are a red flag to insurance companies, as they increase your risk of accidental death on the road.
 Insurance companies take into consideration how many violations you have had in the past 3-5 years, so over time if you show that you can control your road rage you will gain better standing.